rainaime/Pandemic-Diary/server/README.md

     - 500: internal server error
 - `POST /logout`: Destroy an existing session, if one exists.
     - 200: logout was successful
     - 500: internal server error
+- `PATCH /preference`: Save preferences for the user with the current session for later retrieval.
+Supported preferences are `leftMenuCollapsed`, `rightMenuCollapsed`, `currentLeftMenuView`, `currentRightMenuView`
+    - 200: preferences were successfully saved
+    - 401: no session is currently open
+    - 404: no user with the given username exists
+    - 500: internal server error
 ### Chat
 - `POST /chatmessage`: Send a chat message.